Neal Hertweck

-Neal Charles Hertweck (born November 22, 1931) is a retired American professional baseball player, a first baseman who appeared in two Major League games for the St. Louis Cardinals in 1952.
+Neal Charles Hertweck (born November 22, 1931) is a retired American professional baseball player, a first baseman who appeared in two Major League Baseball games for the St. Louis Cardinals in 1952.
 He threw and batted left-handed, stood 6 ft 1 in tall and weighed 175 lb.

-Born in St. Louis, Hertweck attended Washington University and the University of Missouri.
+Born in St. Louis, Hertweck attended Washington University (where he played baseball) and the University of Missouri.
 His professional career lasted for eight seasons (1949–56) with his only audition for the MLB Cardinals happening after the 1952 campaign, during which Hertweck appeared in 152 games for the Omaha Cardinals of the Class A Western League.
 He started two games at first base on September 27–28 and went hitless in six at bats against Bob Rush and Paul Minner of the Chicago Cubs.
 He reached base once on a walk.